reritom/Flask-Microservice-Tutorial/README.md

     └── continuous_resource_serialiser.py
 ```

 The serialiser takes an instance of the object and returns a dictionary with serialisable data types.
 So in our serialisers we need to convert datetimes into strings else we will encounter problems using jsonify.
+Note as our 'serialisers' are returning dictionaries, they aren't serialisers in the truest form.

 ```python
 # continuous_resource_serialiser.py